Alice Johnson Cain

-The Honorable Alice Cain is the Executive Director of The Moriah Fund, as well as a former Delegate in the Maryland General Assembly, where she worked to improve educational opportunities and outcomes for students through her service on the Ways and Means Committee and the Education Subcommittee.
+The Honorable Alice Johnson Cain is Executive Director of The Moriah Fund, as well as a former Delegate in the Maryland General Assembly.
+She represented Annapolis in the legislature for two Sessions, serving on the Ways and Means Committee and Education Subcommittee.

 Don has worked with Moriah since 2005, leading Moriah’s efforts in Israel to strengthen civil society, human rights, liberal democracy and to promote equal opportunity in education.
 Don has overseen Moriah’s partnership with NGOs advocating on behalf of the Ethiopian immigrant community and Palestinian citizens of Israel.